hassani0393/cheatsheets/nginx.md

 HTTPS is the same only with encrypted communication between web clients and servers using TLS/SSL.
 Default protocol in the URL: http 80, https 443.
 The resource address is relative to virtual host root.
 URI: path portion of the URL.

 #### Location Configuration
+using location and regex we can put different directives for accessing certain location. location ~ .jpg {
+                        return 403;
+}

 #### Load Balancer
 upstream module is used for load balancing.